Skip to content

 3.1.2 Available Methods

-The SearchWiki provides the following callable method:
+The WikipediaSearchToolkit provides the following callable tool:

 Description: Searches Wikipedia for articles matching the query.